Krakivs'ki Visti: Editors

 Ukrainske Vydavnytstvo's director Pelens'ki, had difficulty hiring a chief editor for the Krakivs'ki visti.
 Many talented editors from Lviv feared Soviet reprisals against their families who remained in Galicia.

 The first editor, Borys Levyt'ski was fired on the insistence of the Germans, after he published an article on the Russo-Finnish War.
 Mykhailo Khomiak, who was in his thirties at the time, was appointed as editor-in-chief to replace Levyt'ski in 1940 and remained in that position until the paper closed in 1945.
 During that time, Ley Lepkyi was the deputy editor and Roman Kupchyns'kyi, Mariian Kozak, Iaroslav Zaremba, and Petro Sahaidachnyi, who were all Galacians, served on the editorial board.

 Khomiak changed his name to Michael Chomiak when he emigrated to Canada after World War II.
 After his death in 1984, his son-in-law, John-Paul Himka, accessed his papers, which are now held in the Provincial Archives of Alberta.
 According to Himka, the anti-Jewish materials published in Krakiws'ki Visti contributed to the mass murder of Jews.
 Khomiak's granddaughter, Chrystia Freeland, was the Canadian Minister of Foreign Affairs when news about his work began circulating in 2017.
-Though Chomiak's connection to Nazism was known, the timing of its spread led to suggestions that it was politically motivated against Freeland, by Russian sources.
+Freeland's office initially denied the information, and Freeland herself dismissed it as Russian disinformation, though it was later reported that she had known about her grandfather's involvement with the paper for more than twenty years.

+During the Second World War the Krakivs'ki Visti published official announcements, articles, and recruitment for the Waffen SS Galicia Division.
+In 2023 this division was given international publicity after a veteran of the division, Yaroslav Hunka, received recognition and standing ovations in the Canadian House of Commons in the presence of Chrystia Freeland, who was at the time deputy prime minister of Canada and the minister of finance.